gristlabs/grist-core/README.md

 GRIST_DOMAIN        | in hosted Grist, Grist is served from subdomains of this domain.
 Defaults to "getgrist.com".
 GRIST_EXPERIMENTAL_PLUGINS | enables experimental plugins
 GRIST_ENABLE_REQUEST_FUNCTION | enables the REQUEST function.
 This function performs HTTP requests in a similar way to `requests.request`.
 This function presents a significant security risk, since it can let users call internal endpoints when Grist is available publicly.
 This function can also cause performance issues.
 Unset by default.
 GRIST_HIDE_UI_ELEMENTS | comma-separated list of UI features to disable.
-Allowed names of parts: `helpCenter,billing,templates,createSite,multiSite,multiAccounts,sendToDrive,tutorials`.
+Allowed names of parts: `helpCenter,billing,templates,createSite,multiSite,multiAccounts,sendToDrive,tutorials,supportGrist`.
 If a part also exists in GRIST_UI_FEATURES, it will still be disabled.
 GRIST_HOST          | hostname to use when listening on a port.
 GRIST_HTTPS_PROXY   | if set, use this proxy for webhook payload delivery.
 GRIST_ID_PREFIX | for subdomains of form o-*, expect or produce o-${GRIST_ID_PREFIX}*.